SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/01-Introduction-to-time-and-space-complexity/01-Introduction-to-time-and-space-complexity.md

 3. **O(n)** `Linear time`: **The running time grows linearly with the input size**.
 If the input size doubles, the running time will also roughly double.
 Examples include iterating through an array or performing a linear search.

-4. **O(N log N)** `Linearithmic Time`: **The running time grows in proportion to the number of elements multiplied by the logarithm of the number of elements**.
+4. **O(N log N)** `Linearithmic time`: **The running time grows in proportion to the number of elements multiplied by the logarithm of the number of elements**.
 This complexity often arises in efficient sorting algorithms like merge sort or quicksort.

 5. **O(n^2)** `Quadratic time`: **The running time grows quadratically with the input size**.
 If the input size doubles, the running time will roughly increase by a factor of four.
 Examples include nested loops.